-01.05.02 Employment Policies
+01.06.02 Employment Policies

-- 1. A policy addresses pre-hire background checks that include, at a minimum, criminal background, license verification, and previous employer. - 2.
-A policy requires staff to self-report any investigation, arrests, or convictions. - 3.
-A policy addresses pre-hire (whether or not it is required) drug screening. - 4.
-A policy addresses criteria to require "for cause" drug screening.
+1. A policy addresses pre-hire background checks that include, at a minimum, criminal background, license verification, and previous employer.

+2. A policy requires staff to self-report any investigation, arrests, or convictions.

+3. A policy addresses pre-hire (whether or not it is required) drug screening.

+4. A policy addresses criteria to require "for cause" drug screening.

-5. A policy addresses procedure for employee terminations that ensures protection of program information, physical and electronic data, property and security.
-This may include securing the individual's badge/keys/other access devices, inactivating e-mail accounts/computer sign-ons/remote access/codes, remaining with employee until leaving the premises, inspecting items employee takes with them, prompt notification of relevant departments/vendors/contractors, procurement of program property the employee may have off site, etc.
+5. A policy addresses a procedure for employee terminations that ensures protection of program information, physical and electronic data, property and security.
+This may include securing the individual's badge/keys/other access devices, deactivating e-mail accounts/computer sign-ons/remote access/codes, remaining with employee until leaving the premises, inspecting items employee takes with him or her, providing prompt notification of relevant departments/vendors/contractors, procuring property that belongs to the program that the employee may have off site, etc.

-01.05.03 Policy Manual (electronic or hard copy) is available and familiar to all personnel
+01.06.03 Policy Manual (electronic or hard copy) is available and familiar to all personnel

-- 1. Policies are dated and signed by the appropriate manager(s). - 2.
-Policies are reviewed on an annual basis as verified by dated manager's signature on a cover sheet or on respective policies.
+1. Policies are dated and signed by the appropriate manager(s).

+2. Operational policies are reviewed on a biennial basis as verified by dated manager's signature on a cover sheet or on respective policies.

-Policies can be broken out by department/division, however, there must be signatures and revision dates on each specific policy or a cover sheet that represents annual review with respective review dates and signatures.
+Policies can be broken out by department/division; however, there must be signatures and revision dates on each specific policy or a cover sheet that represents annual review with respective review dates and signatures.

-01.06.00 STAFFING
+01.07.00 STAFFING